parsahl0707/CSC-4710-Project-02/README.md

 Users will also be able to see relevant account information on the "Account" section of the dashboard.

-Aside from the forms that clients and admins can use to submit their requests and responses, they will be provided tables that display relevant information like:
+Aside from the forms that clients and admins can use to submit their requests and responses, they will be provided tables that display relevant information.

+If the current user is logged in as a client, they will have access to the following tables:

 - Quote requests, responses, request revisions, and response revisions
 - Work orders
 - Bill requests, responses, request revisions, and response revisions

-If the current user is logged in as an admin, they will have access to the following tables as well:
+If the current user is logged in as an admin, they will have access to the following tables:

+- Quote requests, responses, request revisions, and response revisions
 - Agreed quotes this month
+- Work orders
 - Work orders with largest driveway
+- Bill requests, responses, request revisions, and response revisions
 - Overdue bills
 - All users
 - Biggest clients